PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Results

 \subsection{Adapting PTransIPs for broader applications: a deep learning approach to more bioactivities}

-To evaluate the generalizability of PTransIPs across various bioactivities, particularly within peptide datasets, we have sourced and analyzed several datasets from state-of-the-art (SOTA) models.
+To evaluate the generalization ability of PTransIPs across various bioactivities, particularly within peptide datasets, we have sourced and analyzed several datasets from state-of-the-art (SOTA) models.
 We obtained all the benchmark datasets from models documented by \cite{du2023unidl4biopep}, ensuring a balanced and impartial performance analysis.
 Here we adapt PTransIPs for three different bioactivities of very different data size, including Blood–Brain Barrier \cite{bbppred2021}, anticancer activity \cite{anticancer2021}, and antiviral activity \cite{antiviral2021}.
 The specifics of each dataset are presented in Table \ref{tab:more_benchmark_datasets}, with in-depth descriptions available in earlier publications.

-Training was executed using 5-fold cross-validation for each dataset mentioned.
-To ensure fairness and maintain consistency, all parameters were kept identical to the training on phosphorylation sites.
+We train our model using 5-fold cross-validation for each dataset mentioned.
+To ensure fairness and maintain consistency, all hyperparameters are kept identical to the training on phosphorylation sites.
 Notably, the sequences in these datasets differ significantly in length compared to the uniformly lengthed phosphosites used previously.
-Therefore, to maintain stability in the training process, we introduced necessary modifications such as padding in the encoding function of sequences and omitting structure pretrained embedding.
+Therefore, to maintain stability in the training process, we introduce necessary modifications such as padding in the encoding function of sequences and omitting structure pre-trained embedding.

 The performance results suggest that PTransIPs consistently has high accuracy across all the bioactivity datasets in this part, shown in Table \ref{Table Performance evaluation case study}.
 Particularly, for Blood-Brain Barrier activity prediction, PTransIPs achieves superior ACC of 0.8947 and MCC of 0.7939 in comparison with UniDL4BioPep\cite{du2023unidl4biopep} and BBPpred\cite{bbppred2021}; for anticancer activity, PTransIPs performs better on AUC of 0.8505 comparison with UniDL4BioPep and iACP-FSCM\cite{anticancer2021}; for antiviral activity, PTransIPs outperforms both UniDL4BioPep and ABPDiscover\cite{antiviral2021} in terms of ACC of 0.8515, MCC of 0.7044 and AUC of 0.9236.